Cape May Airport

 Cape May Airport or Cape May County Airport (IATA: WWD, ICAO: KWWD, FAA LID: WWD) is a public use airport in Lower Township, Cape May County, New Jersey, United States.
 Owned by the Delaware River and Bay Authority, the airport is four nautical miles (7 km) northwest of the central business district of Wildwood.

-It is in Lower Township, the airport is located near the Rio Grande census-designated place, which is mostly in Middle Township and partly in Lower Township.
+The airport is located near the Rio Grande census-designated place (CDP), which is mostly in Middle Township and partly in Lower Township.
 The airport has an Erma address but is not in the CDP.
 In some documents it is called Wildwood Airport.

 This airport is included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation facility.

 Hangar #1 contains the Naval Air Station Wildwood Aviation Museum, whose collection focuses on World War II, named after the former Naval Air Station Wildwood.

 History

 The airport started in 1941 as NAS Rio Grande, named for its location near Rio Grande, New Jersey.
 Due to confusion with Rio Grande, Texas, the name was changed to NAS Wildwood in 1943.
 Following the end of World War II, Naval Air Station Wildwood was deemed excess to U.S. Navy requirements.
 It was subsequently deeded to the local government for transition to a civilian airport which is still in operation today as Cape May County Airport.

+The airport was the headquarters and homebase for United States Overseas Airlines (USOA), a supplemental air carrier that operated in Cape May from 1950 through 1964 and at one point employed over 500 people.
+In 1977, a dozen derelict USOA aircraft were still present at the airport being cut up for scrap.
+USOA operated both charter and some limited scheduled flights, including across the Pacific Ocean to Okinawa.

+The County of Cape May owns the land.
+As of 2024 Delaware River and Bay Authority (DRBA) operates the airport under a lease.
+This lease does not automatically renew itself.
+Representatives of the County attended a DRBA meeting and stated that they felt the DRBA board did not give them good treatment, so Cape May County Board of County Commissioners head Leonard Desiderio stated that he was looking for a different agency to manage the airport.